בְּרֵאשִׁית

 The meaning of the name Khidelek is “sharp and quick."

-"Sharp" and "quick" when describing a river refer to a section with a fast, turbulent current, often called a rapid.
+When describing a river, "Sharp" and "quick" refer to a section with a fast, turbulent current, often called a rapid.
 This is caused by a combination of factors, including a steep drop in elevation (gradient), obstacles like rocks and logs, and a constriction or narrowing of the channel.
 The "sharp" refers to the abrupt changes in the riverbed, and "quick" describes the resulting speed of the water.

 פְרָת/Ferat